ThrowTheSwitch/CException/docs/readme.txt

                    tasks in the system).
 Defaults to 1 (for single tasking environments).

+CEXCEPTION_NO_CATCH_HANDLER(id) - This macro can be optionally specified.
+                   It allows you to specify code to be called when a Throw is made outside of Try...Catch protection.
+Consider this the emergency fallback plan for when something has gone terribly wrong.

 You may also want to include any header files which will commonly be needed by the rest of your application where it uses exception handling here.
 For example, OS header files or exception codes would be useful.